 A thorough pre-purchase survey on a 35–40ft sailing yacht involves:

 Field inspection (afloat + haul-out): 4–5 hours on site.
 This does not change significantly with digital tools — the inspection itself is what it is.
 Walking the vessel, testing systems, tapping decks, inspecting below the waterline.
-You cannot rush this without compromising quality.
+This cannot be rushed without compromising quality.

 Field notes and photographs: During the inspection, traditional practice involves handwritten notes on a survey form, separate photographs captured on a camera or phone dropped into a folder for later sorting, and mental note-taking about what connects to what.

 Desk work — report drafting: Back at the office, the surveyor opens a Word document (or their standard template), transcribes their handwritten notes, imports photographs and attributes them to the correct findings, formats the defect schedule, writes the narrative sections, adds vessel particulars, and produces a finished report.
 Desk time for a thorough pre-purchase report on a 35–40ft yacht typically falls in the range of 3–6 hours, depending on vessel complexity, the surveyor's drafting experience, and any existing template system in use.
-For the purposes of this comparison, we'll use 5 hours as a working midpoint — your own baseline may differ significantly.
+For the purposes of this comparison, we'll use 5 hours as a working midpoint, though an individual practice's baseline may differ significantly.

 Total time per survey: 9–10 hours (inspection + desk work).